sinedied/devto-cli/CODE_OF_CONDUCT.md

 If any member of the community violates this code of conduct, the maintainers of this project will take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please contact using any of this project's channels.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please contact us using any of this project's channels.